viviansongg/viviansongg/README.md

 # 💫 About Me:
-💙 I am a second year computer science specialist student at the University of Toronto with a special interest in artificial intelligence and machine learning, as well as UI/UX design.<br>🖥️ I am a highly motivated and dedicated individual with a strong proficiency in backend languages including Python, Java nd C as well as frontend languages including HTML, CSS and Javascript.
+💙 I am a second year computer science specialist student at the University of Toronto with a special interest in artificial intelligence and machine learning, as well as UI/UX design.<br>🖥️ I am a highly motivated and dedicated individual with a strong proficiency in backend languages including Python, Java and C as well as frontend languages including HTML, CSS and Javascript.
 Committed to continuous learning and staying current with industry trends to drive innovation and excellence in software development.

 ## 🌐 Socials: